Thousands Evacuate In Southern California As Mudslides Turn Deadly

 "When we get short-term heavy rain like we're getting right now, it will build up debris in the mud in these areas and it comes right down the mountain," Sirard says.
 "So it could be a dangerous situation."

-The National Weather Service is warning of the potential for flash flooding "for much of Santa Barbara, Ventura and Los Angeles Counties," with rainfall rates as high as an inch and a half per hour.
+On Tuesday morning, the National Weather Service warned of the potential for flash flooding "for much of Santa Barbara, Ventura and Los Angeles Counties," with rainfall rates as high as an inch and a half per hour.

 Unbelievable.
 This the 101 North in Montecito/Summerland.
 Completely blocked with mud. #CAStorm 📹: Joyce Dudley-Santa Barbara County DA pic.twitter.com/49BubOFvkp— Joe Buttitta (@KEYTNC3Joe) January 9, 2018